crimsonalucard/rustlings/README.md

+My solutions to rustlings.
+Look at files exercises folder to see.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!